 2. Have an Email Signup Form in Your Sidebar

-Once you’ve created your fantastic incentive, then you need a way to let your potential subscribers know about it and a way to opt-in and receive it.
+Once you’ve created your fantastic incentive, then you need a way to let your potential email subscribers know about it and a way to opt in and receive it.
 That’s the purpose of the email signup form.
 It advertises the incentive, gives a way to sign up, and connects to your email delivery service to deliver the incentive.

 Sidebar signup form by Gimme Some Oven

 You know how you can visit a website and a popup window “popups” if you try to leave without buying or signing up for anything?
-While a lot of people don’t like them, they’re effective for building lists.
-Take this statistic from Beekiting, who says, e-commerce companies can salvage up to 35% of otherwise lost visitors with exit popups.
+While a lot of people don’t like them, they’re effective for building lists and increasing conversion rates.
+Take this statistic from Beeketing, who says, ecommerce companies can salvage up to 35% of otherwise lost visitors with exit popups.

 Here’s an example from Pixelme.me.